TX Valley Coastal Bend Courier Services

 Description

 The Department of Veterans Affairs is soliciting proposals for courier services under solicitation number 36C25725Q0351, specifically set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB).
-The procurement aims to facilitate the transportation of laboratory items and supplies between various outpatient clinics in Texas and the Harlingen Healthcare Center, requiring a total of 251 trips each from three outpatient clinics, along with additional unscheduled pick-ups.
-This initiative is crucial for ensuring timely and efficient delivery of healthcare materials to support the needs of veterans in the Texas Valley Coastal Bend region.
+The procurement aims to facilitate the transportation of laboratory items and supplies between various outpatient clinics in Texas and the Harlingen Healthcare Center, requiring a total of 251 trips for three designated routes and additional unscheduled pick-ups.
+This initiative is crucial for ensuring timely and efficient delivery of medical materials to support the healthcare needs of veterans in the Texas Valley Coastal Bend region.
 Interested vendors must submit their proposals by April 4, 2025, and can direct inquiries to Delphia Schoenfeld at delphia.schoenfeld@va.gov or by phone at 210-417-7495.

 Point(s) of Contact